On hyperbolic dimension gap for entire functions: Thermodynamical formalism

 \section{Thermodynamical formalism}

-Our ultimate goal is to determine the hyperbolic dimension of the functions $\disF_l$ which can be done under certain conditions by employing the methods of thermodynamic formalism.
+Our ultimate goal is to determine the hyperbolic dimension of the functions $\disF_l$ which, under certain conditions, can be done by employing the methods of thermodynamic formalism.
 The hyperbolic dimension is then given by the zero of the topological pressure, the fact that goes back to Bowen \cite{Bow79}.
 In the present context, namely for disjoint type models and entire functions of bounded type, such a theory has been developed in \cite{MU-integralMean}.

+Let $\cC_b (\D_r^*)$ be the vector space of all complex--valued bounded continuous functions defined on $ \D_r^*$.
+Endowed with the supremum norm, it becomes a Banach space.